Porterville, California Therapists

 Environmental Influence on Mental Health

 This information pertains directly to Porterville and the greater San Joaquin Valley, which is vulnerable to what is known as atmospheric inversion.
 This condition can increase the retention of harmful pollutants released by vehicles and manufacturing facilities, among other sources.
-Porterville’s metropolitan area is actually ranked among the very worst areas in the U.S. with respect to air quality, according to the American Lung Association.
+Porterville’s metropolitan area is ranked among the very worst areas in the U.S. concerning air quality, according to the American Lung Association.

 When considering factors such as poverty, as well as the city’s lower-than-average rate of residents with health coverage, the mental health threat posed by pollution comes into much sharper focus.